joshua-matos/spring-java/ReadMe.md

 1. [x] Series 1: Java / Spring Boot - setting up a Rest Controller and JPA Entity with test.
 2. [x] Series 2: Set up your TypeScript React App and connect it to your Spring Boot Application
 3. [x] Series 3: Using MUI and the Grid System, designing Layout and Theme
-4. [x] Series 4: Connecting to Supabase and adding a Message Hub

 ## Application Diagram